Meme1079/NoteSkin-Selector/README.md

 ### Pressing [Escape] Leaves the song
 I added this because it was just annoying to press [Space] and press [Enter] just to leave the song

-# Settings
+## Settings

 ### Press [H] to change the background to white or black
-Press it if you have troble seeing the text or NoteSkins
+Press it if you have trouble seeing the text or NoteSkins

 ### Press [Z] to get the NoteSkin from that stage
 If you want to use the NoteSkin from that stage